My name is Gazelle Sharmahd I’m your Dossier Leader

 ~180M Estimated VPN users — roughly all adult internet users

 Iran operates one of the world's most comprehensive internet censorship and surveillance systems.
-Platforms including Instagram, WhatsApp, Twitter/X, Telegram (periodically), YouTube, and virtually all Western news media are blocked.
+Platforms including Instagram, WhatsApp, Twitter/X, YouTube, and virtually all Western news media are blocked.
 The National Information Network — an intranet system designed to function if Iran is disconnected from the global internet — has been progressively built out to enable full disconnection from international communications infrastructure.
 During the 2019 and 2022 uprisings, authorities cut internet access entirely for periods of days to impede the documentation and coordination of protests.

 08